hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     - Using your gravatar as an author picture

-       - Use your email to setup your gravatar account (<https://gravatar.com>)
+       - Use your email to set up your gravatar account (<https://gravatar.com>)

       - Compute your email MD5 hash by entering your email in <https://www.md5hashgenerator.com/>